 Consistency is key when it comes to local listings and the benefit they bring to search engine optimization (SEO).
-Hubspot notes the four most crucial pieces of information that should be consistent on all of your local listings:
+Emma Knightly from Digital Marketing Institute gives us the four most crucial pieces of information that should be consistent on all of your local listings:

 - Name, address, and phone number (NAP).
 The same company information for this basic contact info is integral to search engines trusting who you say you are, and more importantly, making sure no matter how consumers find you, they can connect with your business quickly and accurately.

 - Website link.
 Ideally, your website is where you house all of the important information about what you do and how you do it, no matter your industry.
 Having a website gives users another avenue to learn about your brand or business, especially if they’re in the middle of their consumer journey.
 Your website, too, should have the same information as your local listings when it comes to NAP.

 - Company description.
 Search engines like Bing and Google have specific fields where you can describe your business in a short phrase, making it easy for those quick-to-convert consumers who want to know if you’re the right business for their needs.
 Be truthful, direct, and simple — don’t overcomplicate.